RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 * XML (often used as the format for transferring data)

-I recommend first to do this tutorial: https://circuits4you.com/2018/11/20/web-server-on-esp32-how-to-update-and-display-sensor-values/, and then have a look on this one using the DHT sensor https://www.teachmemicro.com/sensor-display-on-esp32-web-server/.
+I recommend first to do this tutorial: https://circuits4you.com/2018/11/20/web-server-on-esp32-how-to-update-and-display-sensor-values/, and then have a look at this one using the DHT sensor https://www.teachmemicro.com/sensor-display-on-esp32-web-server/.
-One thing you will notice is that the HTML code for the webpage is now increasing substantially, as we are using JavaScript there.
+One thing you will notice is that the HTML code for the webpage(s) is now increasing substantially, as we are using JavaScript there.
 Hence, it is not convenient to include the HTML code in the *.ino code, but it should be saved as an external file, e.g. *file.h*, with the following
 format: